Home / KNOWLEDGE CENTER / Pine oil clean-up project for major European port

 “There were a number of specific areas where the SCO 1000 impressed our client during the pine oil clean-up operation,” added Ricardo.
 “Firstly, the speed in which we tackled the issue.
 Our streamlined and lightweight machines are easy to transport and deploy in restricted locations.
 They can be moved by one person and run autonomously if necessary, managing oil spills across different areas, from wells, basins, plant operations to the harbours themselves.

-Secondly, SurfCleaner’s machines are also the only systems in the world capable of removing and separating water sheen, which is particularly relevant in oil-spill clean ups, removing the need for costly absorbents.
+Secondly, Surfcleaner’s machines are also the only systems in the world capable of removing and separating water sheen, which is particularly relevant in oil-spill clean ups, removing the need for costly absorbents.
 Due to the level of performance, the client has kept the machines on site through a rental agreement, with a view of purchasing long term.”

 Read the article on your favorite media platform